dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 Using transactional data, the project evaluates how restaurant type, time patterns, and environmental conditions influence fluctuations in demand.

+### How to read this project

+OBJECTIVES ---> KEY QUESTIONS ADDRESSED ---> METHODOLOGY ---> DASHBOARD AND VISUAL OVERVIEW AND INSIGHTS ---> KEY FINDINGS ---> RECOMMENDATIONS ---> LIMITATIONS.

+### LASTLY
+-  Reproducing the project comes last with the 1) Dataset 2) Required tools 3) Methodology 4) CSV's generated 5) Steps to Reproduce

 ### 🎯 Objectives

 -  Quantify demand volatility across restaurant formats